 It gives me great pleasure to act as ambassador for Remembered.
 Following on from their There But Not There campaign, I am honoured to join with them as they continue to remember the sacrifices of the past and the lessons they provide.
-As an ex-serviceman I feel strongly that our veterans should play an active role in our society and I am pleased to support Remembered in raising funds for veterans’ causes today.
+As an ex-serviceman I feel strongly that our veterans should play an active role in our society and I am pleased to support Remembered.

 Tommy knew about materials.
 And an early and primitive material was Perspex.

 As a small boy I knew Perspex as the blister thru which our Spitfire heroes saw their war.

 And that same; crystal clear; safer & better than glass - it made millions of the artefacts of our lives.